kdgregory/log4j-aws-appenders/docs/build.md

 are only as good as my understanding of how the actual SDK works, there's also a full suite of integration tests that exercise the appenders using actual AWS resources.

+**BEWARE:** the integration tests incur AWS charges.
+These charges are small (well under $1), but test failures may leave resources that continue to incur charges. _If you choose to run the integration tests, you accept all charges that result._

 The library builds are configured to use the Cobertura code coverage tool.
 It appears to work successfully for the `aws-shared` directory, but generates a report indicating 0% coverage for the appenders libraries.
 It's unclear to me why this is happening: there aren't any errors in